skipconnect/CloudCoverNowcasting/README.md

 ### Contact
-Feel free to contact us for any questions or comments regarding our implementation.
+Feel free to contact us for any questions or comments regarding our implementations.

-E-mail: Madsemil@skipconnect.dk or thomas@skipconnect.dk
+E-mail: madsemil@skipconnect.dk or thomas@skipconnect.dk